aaanoifjia/aaanoifjia/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on a game called HuzulnutTown using Godot and C# .Net
-- 🌱 I’m currently learning Computer Graphics.
+- 🔭 I built a AI-Summary tool during my last job. check briefy.ai.
 - 👯 I’m looking to collaborate on rpg game!
-- 💬 Ask me about: How to build an dynamic web.
+- 💬 Ask me about: "How to build a modern website?"
 - ⚡ Fun fact: I have a bird.